topcoder-platform/tc-connect-notifications/README.md

     }
     ```

-- Verify that a notification message is sent to the target RabbitMQ `TARGET_RABBIT_QUEUE_NAME`
+- Verify that a notification message is sent to the target RabbitMQ `RABBITMQ.CONNECT_NOTIFICATIONS_QUEUE_NAME`

   ```json
   {